 Neurotechnology is the use of insights and tools from engineering, mathematics, physics, chemistry, and biology to investigate neural function and treat dysfunction.
 Brain-related illnesses affect more than two billion people worldwide, and the numbers are growing.
 Reducing this burden is a major challenge for society.
-The Centre for Doctoral Training in Neurotechnology for Life and Health will train a new generation of multidisciplinary researchers at the interface of neuroscience and engineering, to address this challenge.
+The Centre for Doctoral Training in Neurotechnology for Life and Health is training a new generation of multidisciplinary researchers at the interface of neuroscience and engineering, to address this challenge.

 Studentships begin with a one-year MRes in Neurotechnology, which forms an integral part of the four year training programme.
 During this year, students take 3 months of taught courses specially developed for the CDT, followed by laboratory rotations as part of a single research training project.
 After the first year, students enter the PhD phase having developed the interdisciplinary and technical skills to thrive in a cutting edge research environment, and make the most impact with their PhD.
 Throughout the programme, alongside their academic training, students benefit from additional CDT training elements, including professional skills development workshops, public engagement and outreach training, internships, conferences and seminars.

 Applicants should be seeking to undertake a multidisciplinary 4-year research training programme at the interface between neuroscience and engineering.
 Candidates should have, or expect to obtain, a first or upper second class degree, or non-UK equivalent, in an engineering or physical sciences discipline.
-Students with a biological or medical sciences background will be considered in exceptional circumstances, provided they can demonstrate substantial quantitative skills.
+Students with a biological or medical sciences background will be considered in exceptional circumstances, if they can demonstrate substantial quantitative skills.

 All studentships are open to UK or EU* applicants who meet EPSRC eligibility criteria.
 A limited number of places is also available to UK or EU applicants, with no residency criteria.

-Studentships cover tuition fees and a tax free stipend of approximately £16,000 per year.
+Studentships cover tuition fees and a tax free stipend of approximately £16,500 per year.
 A generous annual allowance is provided for research consumables and for conference attendance.